Works of Rabindranath Tagore: Novels

 Ghare Baire or The Home and the World, which was also released as the film by Satyajit Ray (Ghare Baire, 1984) examines rising nationalistic feeling among Indians while warning of its dangers, clearly displaying Tagore's distrust of nationalism — especially when associated with a religious element.

 In some sense, Gora shares the same theme, raising questions regarding the Indian identity.
 As with Ghare Baire, matters of self-identity, personal freedom, and religious belief are developed in the context of an involving family story and a love triangle.

 Shesher Kobita (translated twice, as Last Poem and as Farewell Song) is his most lyrical novel, containing as it does poems and rhythmic passages written by the main character (a poet).

 Though his novels remain under-appreciated, they have recently been given new attention through many movie adaptations by such film directors as Satyajit Ray, Tapan Sinha and Tarun Majumdar.
-The recent among these is a version of Chokher Bali and Noukadubi (2011 film) directed by Lt.
+The recent among these is a version of Chokher Bali] and Noukadubi (2011 film) directed by Lt.
 Rituparno Ghosh, which features Aishwariya Rai (in Chokher Bali).
 A favorite trope of these directors is to employ Rabindra Sangeet in the film adaptations' soundtracks.

 Among Tagore's notable non-fiction books are Europe Jatrir Patro ("Letters from Europe") and Manusher Dhormo ("The Religion of Man").

 Poetry

 Internationally, Gitanjali (গীতাঞ্জলি) is Tagore's best-known collection of poetry, for which he was awarded the Nobel Prize in 1913.
 Tagore was the first person (excepting Roosevelt) outside Europe to get the Nobel Prize.
+It was originally published in India in 1910.